MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/02-Prompt-actions/01-create-prompt-action.md

 In this exercise you will create a prompt action, test the prompt in Copilot Studio, and test the prompt within a Copilot agent.

-This exercise should take approximately **20** minutes to complete.
+This exercise should take approximately **15** minutes to complete.

-## Before you start
+## Objective

-Before you can start this exercise, you will need to...

-1. Step 1
-2. Step 2
-3. etc.
+You'll create a prompt action that helps users turn their raw ideas into organized marketing pitches that follow a specific format and guidelines.

 ## Create a prompt action in Copilot Studio